nodejs/nodejs.org/README.md

 The webhook is set up on GitHub for this project and talks to a small Node server on the host, which does the work.
 See the [github-webhook](https://github.com/rvagg/github-webhook) package for this.

 </details>

+## Node.js Binaries & API Docs

+This repository does not contain the codebase or related infrastructure that serves `https://nodejs.org/api/`, `https://nodejs.org/docs/` or `https://nodejs.org/dist/`.

+These are maintained in different repositories and we urge users to open **issues in their respective repositories**, for bug reports, feature requests or any matter related to these endpoints.

+- [`release-cloudflare-worker`](https://github.com/nodejs/release-cloudflare-worker): The codebase responsible for serving the Node.js Distribution Binaries, API Docs and any other assets from the links mentioned above.
+  - We use Cloudflare R2 Buckets for storing our Assets and Cloudflare Workers for serving these Assets to the Web.
+- [`node/doc/api`](https://github.com/nodejs/node/tree/main/doc/api): The source code of our API docs, it contains all the Node.js API Documentation Markdown files
+  - [`node/doc`](https://github.com/nodejs/node/tree/main/doc) contains the HTML templates, CSS styles and JavaScript code that runs on the client-side of our API Docs generated pages.
+  - [`node/tools/doc`](https://github.com/nodejs/node/tree/main/tools/doc) contains the tooling that validates, lints, builds and compiles our API Docs.
+Also responsible for generating what you see when accessing `https://nodejs.org/api/`.

 ## Relevant Links